giantswarm/promtail-app/README.md

 ### From 0.x to 1.x

-As described in the [changelog](https://github.com/giantswarm/promtail-app/blob/master/CHANGELOG.md#100---2022-12-29), the structure of the values changed since we decided to rely on helm chart dependency mechanism to manage the application.
+The structure of the values changed in 1.0.0 as we now rely on helm chart dependency mechanism to manage the application.

 Before you upgrade, you must edit your values (in both configmaps and secrets) to follow the new structure from: